Capital township of Guadeloupe Archipelago

-The west coast of Basse-Terre Island called Leeward Coast has drier climate and vegetation but you can discover beautiful beaches adorned with gold, white, brown and black powdery sand.
+The west coast of Basse-Terre Island called Leeward Coast has drier climate and vegetation.
+However, you can still discover beautiful beaches adorned with gold, white, brown and black powdery sand.

 With its waterfalls, basins, parks, and lush vegetation, Basse-Terre Island is a place of outstanding natural beauty.

 Here are some unforgettable places not to be missed when visiting the Island:

-- Les chutes du Carbet amazing waterfalls in Capesterre-Belle-Eau
+- The amazing waterfalls Les chutes du Carbet located in Capesterre-Belle-Eau

-- Les roches gravées an archeological park in Trois-Rivières
+- Les roches gravées which is an archeological park in Trois-Rivières

 - Dolé hot and therapeutic springs in Gourbeyre